tweetstream/em-twitter/README.md

 ## Inspiration

 EM-Twitter is heavily inspired by Vladimir Kolesnikov's [twitter-stream](https://github.com/voloko/twitter-stream).
-I learned an incredible amount from studying his code and much of the reconnection handling in EM-Twitter is derived/borrowed from his code as are .
+I learned an incredible amount from studying his code and much of the reconnection handling in EM-Twitter is derived/borrowed from his code as are numerous other bits.
 Eloy Durán's [ssalleyware](https://github.com/alloy/ssalleyware) was very helpful in adding SSL Certificate verification as was David Graham's [vines](https://github.com/negativecode/vines).

 Testing with EM can be a challenge, but was made incredibly easy through the use of Hayes Davis' awesome [mockingbird](https://github.com/hayesdavis/mockingbird) gem.